 Planning for Long-Term Care Needs

-Elder care often means preparing for rapidly changing needs.
-Planning for safety, caregiver, or preventative care needs is integral to living a healthy and fulfilling life.
+Senior care often means preparing for rapidly changing needs.
+Planning for safety, caregiver, preventative care needs and changes in condition are integral to living a healthy and fulfilling life.
 Our team works proactively to address these concerns.

 Client & Family Support

-Whether it is preparing to leave rehabilitation, moving to an assisted living community, managing a new diagnosis, or initiating palliative or hospice care, we are here to assist for any length of time the client needs support with these transitions.
-This can entail ensuring referrals are in place for services such as physical therapy, occupational therapy, or speech therapy.
-This can also involve obtaining durable medical equipment (e.g. wheelchair, shower chair) or working with caregiver management for a safe transition to home.
+Whether it is preparing to leave rehabilitation, moving to an assisted living community, managing a new diagnosis, or initiating palliative or hospice care, we are here to assist the client with these transitions.
+This may entail ensuring referrals are in place for services such as physical therapy, occupational therapy, or speech therapy.
+This can also involve obtaining durable medical equipment (e.g. wheelchair, shower chair), supporting changes to the home to address safety concerns, or working with caregiver management for a safe transition to home.